sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 ![Preview in DBX](img/cch_w5_020.png)

-You can see values from `osm_id` match [OSM elements](https://wiki.openstreetmap.org/wiki/Elements):
+You can see values from `osm_id` match [OpenStreetMap elements](https://wiki.openstreetmap.org/wiki/Elements):

-- Positive numbers are ___ways___, representing a spatial polygon without interior rings, like SAP Guesthouse Kalipeh hotel: https://www.openstreetmap.org/way/93862074,
+- Positive numbers are OSM ___ways___, representing a spatial polygon without interior rings, like `93862074` is SAP Guesthouse Kalipeh hotel: https://www.openstreetmap.org/way/93862074,
-- Negative numbers are ___relations___, representing a spatial polygon with at least one interior ring, like SAP Headquarter: https://www.openstreetmap.org/relation/1949536
+- Negative numbers are OSM ___relations___, representing a spatial polygon with at least one interior ring, like `-1949536` is the SAP Headquarter: https://www.openstreetmap.org/relation/1949536

 [DONE]
 [ACCORDION-END]